loraincountyjfb/loraincountyjfb.com/TINYPNG_SETUP.md

 npm install
 ```

+**Important**: The project includes a `netlify.toml` configuration file with the `@netlify/plugin-functions-install-core` plugin.
+This automatically installs function dependencies during Netlify's build process, resolving any "tinify dependency not found" errors.

 ### 4. Deploy

 Deploy your site to Netlify.
-The functions will be automatically deployed.
+The functions will be automatically deployed with their dependencies installed.

 ## How It Works